 There are more Adelie penguins than any other penguin species.
 They live in the deep south and so frequently have to cross many kilometres of winter sea-ice still bound to the continent or islands to reach land in the spring where they can build their nests. .

 Adelie Penguins - Pygoscelis adeliae

-The most southerly of Antarctic breeding penguins along with the Emperor, Found on the Antarctic continent and sub-Antarctic islands.
+The most southerly breeding penguins along with the Emperor, found on continental Antarctica and sub-Antarctic islands.

 Average Weight: 5kg - 11lb - feels more than this though when you've upset one and it's ran up and attacked you by hanging off your thigh with its beak, the penguin version of a pair of pliers attached to your leg.

 Breeding Season: November - February - Adelie penguin colonies are very loud, raucous, busy and smelly affairs.
 The call of an Adelie is as musical and gentle as a braying jackass and the whole colony is awash with guano (posh word for bird poop).
 When I was in Antarctica one thing I did was help with long-term surveys which entailed walking through the colony (terribly frowned upon these days).
 Each nest is just over two pecking distances apart so the penguins can't reach each other.
 Of course walking through the middle meant that you were in range of everyone.
 I used to worry a lot about falling over in a penguin colony, covered from head to toe in guano and pecked mercilessly.